WHAT IS PYTHON?: AN INTRODUCTION

 Python is a great way to start programming and a great tool for experienced developers.
 It’s powerful, user-friendly, and enables you to spend more time writing badass code and less time debugging it.
 With all of the libraries available, it will do almost anything you want it to.

-Final answer to the question “What is Python”?
+The final answer to the question “What is Python”?
 Awesome.
 Python is awesome.